hitoshi-watase/sercrod/docs/reference/directives/case-break.md

 - The host `<div *switch>` evaluates `$data.status` as the switch value.
 - The second branch `*case.break="'ready'"` matches that value.
 - That branch is rendered.
-- Because it is a `*case.break` branch, Nablla stops there and does not render the `*default` branch.
+- Because it is a `*case.break` branch, Sercrod stops there and does not render the `*default` branch.

 #### Behavior